kulics/koral/book-en/basic-grammar.md

 E.g:
 ```
-i 2         # automatic derivation
+I 2         # automatic derivation
-j:I32 3     # do not use automatic derivation
+J:Int 3     # do not use automatic derivation
 ```

 ## Identifier